(For a quick update on recent posts and other blog news, see here.)

 Arazlam then declares that everything we’ve just seen was a flash forward, and that it’s time to flash back.
 Kyle told to me that he hates the fact that this game opens with a flash-forward, since it introduces you to Delita as a Jerkface well before you’re introduced to Delita as… you know… a person, spoiling what could have been a big twist.
 Since I’m writing this well after the flash-forward, I find I agreed with Kyle, but you can decide for yourself.

 Arazlam jumped us back an unspecified period of time, although the very first thing he says is that “Records of the hero Delita first appear one year before the outbreak of the War of the Lions.”
-This might make you think we’ve jumped back a year from the intro battle, but that’s not actually the case – indeed, the historical “War of the Lions” doesn’t strictly begin until well after the intro battle!
+This might make you think we’ve jumped back a year from the intro battle, but that’s not actually the case – indeed, the historical “War of the Lions” doesn’t strictly begin until well after the flash-forward intro battle!
 Arazlam explains that the game actually begins at the end of the “Fifty Year’s War,” and explains that Ivalice lost that war, leaving many of their knights impoverished and forced to banditry.
 This began Chapter I: The Meagre.

 The students of the Akademy are talking among themselves about a bandit group, the Corpse Brigade, and we discover that Ramza and Jerkface are both here and are apparently best friends.
 After some political chat, a knight comes in and announces that the students are going to march north and – whoops hold on, he’s getting a memo.
-No, okay forget what he was just saying, the students are now going to the town of Garliand, just outside, to kill some bandits.
+No, okay forget what he was just saying, the students are now going to the town of Gariland, just outside, to kill some bandits.
 Or rather, as the knight puts it, “a band of thieves […] flees here to Gariland, seeking refuge.”
 So let’s murder ’em!

 Battle 02: Gariland

 This battle, like all battles after the tutorial, begins on the deployment screen.
 Here, you have to deploy one or more groups from your array of soldiers on an abstract grid with no knowledge of the actual game map.
 Suffice to say, you feel a lot more comfortable coming into a battle should you lose and be forced to replay it than you do on your first attempt!
 Ramza is always deployed in story missions, and there’s usually a cap of four other soldiers, depending on the mission.
 And who are your other soldiers, you might ask?
 Where other strategy/tactics games of this style, like Fire Emblem or Shining Force, use established characters in your army, FFT is not like that.
-Instead, FFT starts you off with an army of generic characters, which Kyle and I call simply “generics,” and asks you to use a Job System-inspired setup to train them into specialized warriors of your own creation.
+Instead, FFT starts you off with an army of generic characters, which Kyle and I like to call “generics,” and asks you to use a Job System-inspired setup to train them into specialized warriors of your own creation.
 This all turns out to be a pretty nice system in my mind, but I started out very, very confused about which characters were “worth” bringing in our group of five and which weren’t, which was overthinking things.
 Suffice to say, most of your force at the outset are combat-focused Squires, and a small handful are (nominally) magick-focused Chemists, and while there is more a little more to these starting characters than that, there’s no need for a first-time player to worry.
 Just pick a mix of fighters and would-be casters and go to town!

 Once we were deployed, we discovered that the first battle arena is a small part of town with about four buildings.
 FFT’s arenas are extremely small compared to Fire Emblem or the like.
 I suspect this was initially a limitation of the PSX, but it’s now a staple of the series.
 The bandits taunted us and the game explained that our objective was to defeat all enemies, which Kyle assures me is overwhelmingly standard.
 At this point, the game revealed that we actually had six party members, and not just five: Jerkface was also in the party, and was under AI control.
 Some best friend, eh?
 After a lot of bad experiences with AI controlled party members in games like Shining Force 2, I was immediately in a foul mood, and Kyle told me to embrace that darkness, because Jerkface was going to be an EXP stealing jackwad for his entire tenure.
 At least he can use it to level up on his own, which isn’t always the case with Guests.